Slushi-Github/leafyEngine/README.md

 Leafy Engine is an engine inspired by [HaxeFlixel](https://haxeflixel.com/) for making 2D games for the Wii U using Haxe, yes, Haxe!

 > [!IMPORTANT]
-> The engine is still in development, so there may be some bugs and many changes constantly!
+> The engine is still in development, so there may be some bugs, instability and many changes constantly!

 [Leafy Engine Docs](https://github.com/Slushi-Github/leafyEngine/blob/main/docs/wiki/README.md)